Taraxa-project/taraxa-platform/services/explorer-indexer/README.md

 ## Configuring the indexer's behaviour

-The indexer can we started in two modes: `producer` or `worker mode`.
-To enable/disable producer mode via setting the `ENABLE_PRODUCER_MODULE` env var to `true` or `false`.
+The indexer can we started in three modes: `producer`, `block-consumer` or `transaction-consumer` mode.
+To enable/disable different modes you need to set set the `ENABLE_PRODUCER_MODULE` and `ENABLE_TRANSACTION_CONSUMER` env var to `true` or `false`.
 An example environment setup can be seen at [.env.example](./.env.example).

 ### Producer mode

 In producer mode the indexer runs both the [Historical Sync](https://github.com/Taraxa-project/taraxa-platform/blob/4084eb3670ca1bd3b03f5d911d71441961bb7e4b/services/explorer-indexer/src/modules/historical-sync) as well as subscribes to [Live Sync](https://github.com/Taraxa-project/taraxa-platform/blob/4084eb3670ca1bd3b03f5d911d71441961bb7e4b/services/explorer-indexer/src/modules/live-sync) messages and pushes the relevant information into the configured Redis queue.

-As this would be too low of a workload for a constantly running service it is also consuming them.
+### Block-consumer mode

+In block consuming node the indexer only consumes the Redis queue entries and saves stale PBFT and DAG blocks in the configured POSTGREs database.
+This process fills the transaction queue.

-### Worker mode
+### Transaction-consumer mode

-In worker node the indexer only consumes the Redis queue entries and saves them in the configured POSTGREs database.
+In transaction consuming node the indexer only consumes the Redis queue entries of the `configured transactions queue` and saves transaction data in the configured POSTGREs database.

 ## Installation